rlbaker/fn/README.md

 ### `Flatten`

-Flattens a nested slice (the slice of slices) into a single slice.
+Flattens a nested slice (slice of slices) into a single slice.

 ```go
 input := [][]int{{1, 2, 3}, {4, 5, 6}, {7, 8, 9}}